 Expert Wisdom Teeth Extractions

+Wisdom teeth, if not removed, can become problematic, resulting in pain, infection, and other dental problems.
 For many people, the best treatment for wisdom teeth is to remove them.
 This treatment helps prevent future dental problems and maintain a healthy mouth and smile.
+But getting your wisdom teeth extracted doesn’t have to be an ordeal.

 The team at Smiles @ Southcenter has handled thousands of wisdom teeth extractions and general tooth extractions.
 We have the right equipment, anesthesia, and experience to make the process painless and keep your mouth healthy and you comfortable.
 Please contact our office to schedule an exam and X-rays, which our dentists will use to determine if the wisdom teeth are growing in properly through your gums or need to be extracted.
 We can also assess if a permanent tooth needs extracted due to decay, infection or mouth crowding.